 Windows were almost always of a sash-window design which were often accompanied by Georgian sash shutters, and the patterning of the windows remained the same all over the property.
 The top two floors were square in design, the first floor windows where the grand rooms were would feature tall, elegant windows allowing light to enter into the rooms.
 These beautiful long windows are what made Georgian window shutters so popular at the time.
 The ground floor windows were short windows that were designed in this way to help stabilise the building.

 The front door often detailed a fanlight but did not have a letterbox, a canopy would surround the door and if part of a terrace the front of every house would look the same.
 The properties would always be light and spacious and would look opulent and elegant.

 Interior decorations would comprise of wooden floors covered by ornamental rugs – the grander houses would have stone or marble floors – chandeliers with curved centrepiece arms and wood panelled rooms that often reached the dado rail.
 Mouldings would be intricate and would include ribbons, classical figures and urns in the ceilings.
 As well as luxurious curtains that had grand pelmets and matched the furniture, most Georgian properties would have solid window shutters to help regulate the light and heat in each room.

 Nowadays window shutters can be a great addition to any home, with all the benefits from tried and tested methods throughout the ages.
-Why not see the different styles, shapes and sizes that are available today, which will suit any property regardless of the period of when it was built.
+Why not see the different styles, shapes and sizes that are available today, much like Georgian shutters, but which will suit any property regardless of the period of when it was built.